Table of Contents

 Tool: Use the Sample program.
 The sample project for headsets integrates EIF recording functionality.

-Depending on your development environment, the methods for replaying EIF data are as follows:
+Based on your development environment, EIF playback methods are as follows:

 • Unity development

-Tool: Use the session validation tool.
-This is a tool integrated into Mega ARSession that can directly load EIF files and simulate a Mega localization session.
+Tool: Use the session verification tool.
+Integrated into the Mega ARSession, this tool directly loads EIF files and simulates Mega localization sessions.

 • WeChat Mini Program development

-Tool: Leverage the Unity editor.
-Due to the limitations of the WeChat Mini Program development environment, it is recommended to replay EIF data in the Unity editor to validate content and logic.
+Tool: Utilize the Unity editor.
+Due to limitations in the WeChat Mini Program development environment, replaying EIF data in the Unity editor is recommended for content and logic validation.

-In summary, mastering the collection and replay of EIF data is an essential skill for efficiently developing EasyAR Mega applications.
-It transforms the development workflow from "on-site debugging" to "offline analysis," significantly shortening the development cycle and making team collaboration and issue reproduction much simpler.
+In summary, mastering EIF data acquisition and playback is essential for efficiently developing EasyAR Mega applications.
+It transforms the development workflow from "on-site debugging" to "offline analysis," significantly shortening development cycles and simplifying team collaboration and issue reproduction.